Yau Wai-ching

 Regine Yau Wai-ching (游蕙禎; born 6 May 1991) is a former Hong Kong politician and former member of the localist camp Youngspiration.
 She was elected to the Legislative Council of Hong Kong as a member for Kowloon West in the 2016 Legislative Council election, but has since been disqualified pursuant to a judgment delivered by the High Court on 15 November 2016.
 As the youngest female parliament member in the Hong Kong history being elected on the age of 25, she is acclaimed to be a "daughter of Hong Kong" by the Chinese historian and political commentator Zhongjing Liu for her pro-democracy statesmanship and the advocacy for the self-determination of the Hong Kong national identity.

 Background

-Yau was born on 6 May 1991 at St Teresa's Hospital in Kowloon City, Hong Kong to a middle-class family.
+Yau was born on 6 May 1991 at St Teresa's Hospital in Kowloon City, Hong Kong to a middle-class family, and grew up in Mong Kok.
 Both her parents were civil servants.
 Her father was a technical officer in the Hong Kong government.
 She was educated at Queen Elizabeth School and studied Chinese language at Lingnan University.
 She was an intern at Ta Kung Pao newspaper during her studies.

 She is a former member of Youngspiration, a localist group formed by young people after the Umbrella Revolution.
 Youngspiration fielded nine candidates in the 2015 District Council elections, in which Yau ran against legislator Priscilla Leung in Whampoa East.
 As a newcomer, Yau received 2,041 votes, only about 300 votes less than Leung.
 After the district council election, Yau served as District Councillor Kwong Po-yin's assistant and Youngspiration's Whampoa community officer.